The Clear Edge

 • Apply frameworks consistently for 6–8 weeks (develop fluency)

 This isn’t theory.
-This is cognitive skill-building.
+This is skill-building with concrete numbers.

-Level 1: Decision Type Identification (Weeks 1-4)
+Level 1: Decision Type Identification for Recurring Founder Decisions (Weeks 1–4)

 Goal: Stop treating every decision as unique.
 Identify recurring decision patterns.